prantlf/mau-mau/README.md

                                 (4 by default; 5 means another deck)

-Player list is a comma-delimited list of player implementations: "human", "smart", "average" and "dummy" identifiers are available.
-A random combination of "smart,average,dummy" is the default.
+Player list is a comma-delimited list of player implementations: "human", "smart", "average" and "poor" identifiers are available.
+A random combination of "smart,average,poor" is the default.
 Supported locales: "en", "de", "cs".
 ```